harvard-huit/salesforce-harvard-data-package/README.md

 <details>
 <summary>Old HUDA and EDA Information</summary>

-Please see [this project](https://github.huit.harvard.edu/HUIT/salesforce-huda-package) for more information on HUDA and EDA, the precuror packages to this.
+Please see [this project](https://github.huit.harvard.edu/HUIT/salesforce-huda-package) for more information on HUDA and EDA, the precursor packages to this.

 </details>